-It's not unusual to see false negative tests for Ebola in the early stages because the amount of the virus in the bloodstream is still low, said Dr. Phil Smith, the infectious-disease expert who leads the Nebraska Medical Center's biocontainment unit.
+It’s not unusual to see false negative tests for Ebola in the early stages because the amount of the virus in the bloodstream is still low, said Dr. Phil Smith, an infectious-disease expert who leads the Nebraska Medical Center’s biocontainment unit.

 The U.S. government warns doctors to be wary of possible false negative tests for Ebola.

 Salia tested positive for the disease on Nov.
 10 but did not arrive at the Omaha hospital until Saturday.

 Two other Ebola patients treated in Omaha in recent months arrived at the hospital roughly a week earlier in their illnesses, before nausea, vomiting and more serious symptoms had set in.
 Both of those men recovered.